 Consider your landlord

 Before you sign on the dotted line, you should always meet your landlord.
 That way, you’ll get an idea of what type of person they are.
-You should also check that they have landlord insurance (Check out HomeLet for more info).
+Know if they have landlord insurance, you can check out HomeLet for a list of Insurance that you can avail.
 Just as your landlord will be looking at your references, you should consider looking at their references.
 Ask to speak to a previous tenant and Google your landlord’s name before you finalize your contract.

 Consider ongoing costs